nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 So whenever you run Notepad, when you press NVDA+S, NVDA will say line number.

-### Example 3: Silencing NVDA in Openbook
+### Example 2: Silencing NVDA in Openbook

-Openbook is a scanning and reading program from Freedom scientific.
+Openbook is a scanning and reading program from Vispero (formerly Freedom scientific).
 Since Openbook provides speech, you can tell NVDA to enter sleep mode while Openbook (openbook.exe) is running using the below app module:

 ```python
 # Silencing NVDA in openbook, openbook.py.